Back to Health News & Stories

 • If these screenings detect you’re at risk for colorectal cancer, you’ll still need to have a colonoscopy so the doctor can examine the colon for polyps or cancer.

-Is a colonoscopy or a stool-based screening test right for me?
+Which screening test is right for me?

 If you have concerns about having a colonoscopy, talk to your doctor.
 It’s normal to feel a little nervous about having a colonoscopy—especially if you’ve never had one before.
 Your doctor may be able to provide reassurance that puts your mind at ease or suggest some things you can do to make your colonoscopy and the prep more comfortable and convenient.